Esther Chapter Five

 Esther 5:2

 What a beautiful picture of grace that we see in this verse.
 By the law, Esther should have been taken out and killed for approaching the king without being requested.
 Instead, the king offered her a pardon by holding out his scepter.
-God does the same thing for each of us and all we have to do is to accept His gift of life.
+God does the same thing for each of us and all we have to do is to accept his gift of life.
 Just as there was nothing that Esther could do to save her life, there is nothing that we can do but accept the gift.

 Esther 5:3

 The king knew that something was bothering Esther and so he asked her about it.
 He offered her anything she wanted up to half of the kingdom.
-We have even more riches when we come to Christ as we are heirs with Him of everything.
+We have even more riches when we come to Christ as we are heirs with him of everything.

 Esther 5:4

 Esther hesitated in that she did not boldly ask for the king to save her people.
 This is a picture of what we sometimes do as Christians.
-God has promised us that He will do for us whatever we ask as long as we ask in faith but we hesitate just like Esther did here.
+God has promised us that he will do for us whatever we ask as long as we ask in faith but we hesitate just like Esther did here.

 Esther 5:5 & 6